cjprybol/reproducibility-via-singularity/README.md

 brew cask install vagrant
 # brew cask install virtualbox
 ```
-**Quick aside**: this implementation doesn't work with the new VirtualBox 5.1, and thus I've had to bail on the current (as of July 16, 2016) virtualbox cask install.
-Go to [VirtualBox's old build page](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0) and install the appropriate version for your system
+**Quick Fix**: These instructions don't work with the new VirtualBox 5.1 `brew cask` install, and thus I've had to bail on the current (as of July 16, 2016) cask.
+Go to [VirtualBox's old build page](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0) and install the appropriate version for your system.
+Or try the `brew cask` method and let me know that it works again and I'll update these instructions.
 ```bash
 mkdir singularity-vm && cd singularity-vm
 # generate a virtual machine
 vagrant init ubuntu/trusty64; vagrant up --provider virtualbox && vagrant halt
 ```
-Now we've initalized a lightweight virtual machine via a combination of vagrant and virtualbox.
-The virtual machine has some preset defaults that, in my experience, I've had to adjust.
-First and foremost the initial memory allocation.
-I'm unsure of what the default is, but I only found success when bumping the memory allocation up to 4Gb.
+Now we have a lightweight virtual machine implemented with vagrant and virtualbox.
+The virtual machine has some preset defaults that were too restrictive for running this demo.
+The default memory allocation is was unable to execute the code, however I was able to run the demo after setting the memory allocation to 8Gb.

 ```bash
 vi Vagrantfile